-Services that are covered for you What you must pay when you get these services One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+Covered Service What you pay One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 If you have 2 separate cataract operations, you can't reserve the benefit after the first surgery and purchase 2 eyeglasses after the second surgery.
 You must use EyeMed providers to get your eyeglasses or contact lenses after cataract surgery.
 You must use a GlobalHealth network provider for all other services.
 Vision care - supplemental eye exam and eyewear One supplemental routine eye exam per year to be fitted for either eyeglasses or contact lenses.
-Eyeglasses may be: Pair (frames and lenses) Lenses only Frames only Fitting for either eyeglasses or for contact lenses Note: upgrades, such as tinting or progressive lenses, are not covered.
+Eyeglasses may be: Pair (frames and lenses) Lenses only Frames only Fitting for either eyeglasses or for contact lenses Note: Upgrades, such as tinting or progressive lenses, are not covered.
 You must use EyeMed providers for these services.
-There is no coinsurance, copayment, or deductible for one supplemental eye exam.
-There is no coinsurance, copayment, or deductible for supplemental eye wear.
-We will only pay up to a total of \$100 for supplemental eye wear per year.
+There is no coinsurance, copayment, or deductible for the supplemental eye exam.
+We will only pay up to a total of \$200 for supplemental eye wear per year.
 If the eye wear you purchase costs more than this allowed amount, you pay the amount that exceeds this allowance.
 Any amount you pay above the plan allowance does not count toward the maximum out-of-pocket amount.
 Welcome to Medicare preventive visit Our plan covers the one-time Welcome to Medicare preventive visit.
-The visit includes a review of your health, as well as education and counseling about preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.
-There is no coinsurance, copayment, or deductible for a one-time Medicare-covered EKG screening if ordered as a
+The visit includes a review of your health, as well as education and counseling about preventive services you need (including certain screenings and shots (or vaccines)), and referrals for other care if needed.
+Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you want to schedule your Welcome to Medicare preventive visit.
+There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.
+There is no coinsurance, copayment, or deductible for a one-time Medicare-covered EKG screening if ordered as a result of your Welcome to Medicare preventive visit.
+Non-preventive medical services provided during the visit may require a copayment.
+Wigs for hair loss related to chemotherapy We will only pay up to a total of \$150 for wig(s) related to